vuejs/v2.vuejs.org/source/api/index.md

 Vue instances proxy access to their `$data` objects, so if you have `vm.$data.msg` you can also access it as `vm.msg`.
 This might look a bit magical, but is totally optional.
 You can stick to `vm.$data.msg` for more explicit data access.
 However it is still important to notice the difference between `vm` and `vm.$data`, since the former cannot be observed by other Vue instances as data.

 It's also worth noting that data objects do not necessarily belong to a single Vue instance - multiple ViewModels can observe the same piece of data, whether directly as `$data` or nested under it.
 This is useful when multiple components need to react to a shared global state object.

-## Components

-When building complex UI, we often need to structure our app as a tree of components.
-Vue.js' component system allows you to do exactly that.
-The Vue constructor can be extended to define components that encapsulate its own template and data logic, and Vue provides a Web Component like syntax for you to compose your components in the template.
-For more details, read the [Component System](/guide/components.html) section of the guide.